PrototypeZ/Archive/source/_posts/cross-module-method-invocation-made-easy.md

   +--module2
 ```

-Here, `app` is an application module and `module1`/`module2` are library modules.
+Here, `app` is an application module and `module1`/`module2` are library modules. `app` module depends on `module1` and `module2`:

 If we wish the `app` module to provide services to other modules like `module1` and `module2`, we need to create a new library first to define service interfaces inside it and make all modules have the dependency of this new module.

-For example, I create a new library module named `service` and create several kotlin interfaces which representing the services that each module want to provide to other modules:
+For example, I create a new library module named `service` and create several kotlin interfaces which representing the services that each module wants to provide for other modules to use:

 ```
 projectRoot